yochannah/carpentries.org/_posts/2020/04/2020-04-23-channels-to-join-topicbox.md

 ---
 layout: page
-authors: ["Angelique van Rensburg"]
+authors: ["Angelique Trusler"]
 teaser: "Wondering what lists to subscribe to in The Carpentries TopicBox?
-Read this helpful guide by Angelique van Rensburg "
+Read this helpful guide by Angelique Trusler "
 title: "A Brief Guide to Lists in The Carpentries' TopicBox"
 date: 2020-04-23
 time: "00:00:00"